Mechanics of Motivation

 Recall the most painful relationship experiences of your life.
 Then assemble the images of them into a mental portrait that best represents the relationship experience that you do not want in the future.

 What was one of the most glorious experiences of your life?
 Which one inspires a profound sense of wonder and excitement in you?
-Which one can be replayed so vividly in your mind that you experience it all over again.
+Which one can be replayed so vividly in your mind that you experience it all over again?
 Your senses become activated.
 You see every detail of the scene.
 You hear the sounds of the environment or a particular song replay in your mind.
 You smell the fragrances.
 You feel the intense emotions.
 Once again, you feel incredible pleasure and joy.

-For most of us, it involved an interaction with a person whom we had a strong romantic interest.
+For most of us, it involved an interaction with a person with whom we had a strong romantic interest.
 Many of the purest forms of these experiences occur early in life, perhaps your first love.
 Remember how your relationship with them affected your entire being?
 Everything in your life suddenly became wonderful and exciting.
 You were overflowing with energy, confidence, and a sense of fulfillment.

 Restore your faith in love by recalling your earliest and grandest memories of being in love.
 Use these to contribute to your mental painting of the relationship experience you want in the future.
 This will strengthen your motivation.